voxpupuli/ra10ke/README.md

 It will also cache forge metadata in ̃$XDG_CACHE_DIR/ra10ke.metadata_cache in order to make subsequent runs faster.

+### r10k:install[path]

+Reads the Puppetfile in the current directory and installs them under the `path` provided as an argument.

 #### Limitations

   * It works only with modules from the [Forge](https://forge.puppetlabs.com), and Git.